Skin piercing registration

 What happens next?

-Please note that if not all the information is provided on the application form, it may take longer to process.
-Fees are not refundable, therefore you should refer to the 'Code of Practice for Hygienic Skin Piercing' and if necessary seek advice before registering, particularly with regard to the proposed layout, the number and location of wash hand basins, the wall and floor finishes and, where appropriate, decontamination facilities.
+Please note that fees are not refundable, therefore you should refer to the 'Code of Practice for Hygienic Skin Piercing' and if necessary seek advice before registering, particularly with regard to the proposed layout, the number and location of wash hand basins, the wall and floor finishes and, where appropriate, decontamination facilities.

 What will the Inspector look for?